Backbarrow lies in south Cumbria, a village shaped by its industrial past and surrounded by the natural beauty of the Lake District.

 Food and Drinks After Your Walk

-After a trail in Backbarrow, the Whitewater Hotel’s Dolly Blue Bar and Riverside Restaurant offer refreshment options.
+After your Backbarrow walking adventure, the Whitewater Hotel’s Dolly Blue Bar and Riverside Restaurant offer delicious food and drinks.

-They suit casual or formal dining, using local ingredients for light bites or full meals, positioned by the River Leven for convenience.
+You can choose from casual or formal dining, all using local ingredients for light bites or full meals, located right on the banks of the River Leven in the heart of Backbarrow.

-The Dolly Blue Bar has a relaxed terrace and garden, serving tapas, sandwiches, burgers, pizzas, platters, and afternoon tea, plus wines, beers, and spirits for rehydrating casually.
+The Dolly Blue Bar has a relaxed terrace and garden, serving tapas, sandwiches, burgers, pizzas, platters, and afternoon tea, plus wines, beers, and spirits.

-The Riverside Restaurant serves seasonal British dishes with modern elements, including starters, mains such as meat, seafood, and vegetarian options, desserts, sides, and, of course, a Sunday Roast.
+The Riverside Restaurant serves seasonal British dishes with modern elements, including starters, mains (meat, seafood, and vegetarian options), desserts, sides, and, of course, a Sunday Roast.

-It accommodates gluten-free, vegan, and vegetarian diets, highlighting Lake District produce.
+It accommodates gluten-free, vegan, and vegetarian diets and highlights Lake District produce.

 Local Flora and Fauna